jmbarbone/facts/bench/bench.md

 #> 58      100  1000000 integer
 #> 59     1000  1000000 integer
 #> 60    10000  1000000 integer
-#> Warning: Some expressions had a GC in every iteration; so filtering is disabled.
 #> 61       10      100 date
 #> 62      100      100 date
 #> 63     1000      100 date